rmb938/presentations/twin-cities-kafka-meetup/2025-oct-02/from-ticker-tape-to-trendlines/slides.md

 talk about wanting to add game updates, player events, ect.. to the data to see what happens during interesting moments

+figure out a cheap way to provide this data and queries to the players clickhouse is pretty cheap for compute but it is still expensive to allow random queries from the player base
+  - pre cache queries for example

 ---
 layout: end